djm11210/Comp574-Project/README.md

 ## The Source code is available here [Comp 574 Project Source Code](https://github.com/djm11210/Comp574-Project/blob/main/Comp574Project.ipynb)

 ### The dataset file in CSV format [Dataset CSV file ](https://github.com/djm11210/Comp574-Project/blob/main/data.csv)

+### Project Milestone 2

+### Describe at least two questions that your analysis is meant to answer, and describe how these questions are answered
+1. average height in each postion in the 2019 season